Shabbirsyed05/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/Steps.md

 pipeline :
 Job (three-tier-backend) -> pipeline -> pipeline (github -> jenkins pipeline -> frontend)
-# In code change the project_name from 3tier-frontend to frontend and commnet owasp by //
+# In code change the project_name from three-tier-backend to backend and commnet owasp by //
 # remove jdk from tools
-build
+build (if failing with no add and commit.
+Build it again)

+pipeline :
+Job (three-tier-frontend) -> pipeline -> pipeline (github -> jenkins pipeline -> frontend)
+# In code change the project_name from three-tier-frontend to backend and commnet owasp by //
+# remove jdk from tools
+build (if failing with no add and commit.
+Build it again)

 after build check -> github -> kubernetes-manifest -> deployment.yaml (commit will be just ago)
 ```